maliknaik16/ConnectionsHomes/README.md

 ![Dan Camper](./images/DanCamp.jpg)

-<p>Dan Camper, Sir Architect.
-He's been writing software professionally for more than 35 years and has worked on a myriad of systems, using many different programming languages.</p>
+<p>Dan Camper, Enterprise Architect.
+He's been writing software professionally for more than 35 years and has worked on myriad of systems, using many different programming languages.</p>

 </br>

 ![Bahar Fardanian](./images/Bahar.png)
 <p>Bahar Fardanian, Technology Evangelist.
-She is ECL developer and a mentor.
-Prof at KSU teaching Big Data course.
+She is an ECL developer and a mentor.
+She also has thought a course on Big Data at KSU.

 </br>